Skip to main content

 In a Get step you can retrieve either a single record (the most common setup you'll use) or multiple records:

-You have the option to retrieve records from whichever model you like (see the model dropdown in the screenshot below) - as long as it's referenced in the trigger model/record of a previous step.
-So, for instance, in the example Automation screenshot at the top of this article, the trigger involves the Opportunity model, which has the system (default/custom) field "companyId", so when a specific Opportunity triggers the Automation, we can look at this field on this Opportunity record to identify the Company it's connected to, and retrieve the data of that Company.
+Using Get steps, you have the option to retrieve records from whichever model you like (see the model dropdown in the screenshot below) - as long as it's referenced in the trigger or a previous step.
+So, for instance, in the example Automation screenshot at the top of this article, the trigger involves the Opportunity model, which has the system (default/custom) field "companyId", so when a specific Opportunity triggers the Automation, we can look at this field on this Opportunity record to identify the Company it's connected to, and use retrieve the data of that Company.
 We discuss this topic in further detail in the "How" section below.

 πŸ“Œ Definitions